canonical/launchpad-manual/docs/user/reference/bug-tracker-api/plugin-api.rst

 the person's e-mail address due to privacy reasons.
 This is fine, though, the remote tracker users can ask the real reporter questions.
 Launchpad will relay all communication about the bug to/from the person in Launchpad.
-This imples that the remote tracker trusts Launchpad to relay comments back and forth.
+This implies that the remote tracker trusts Launchpad to relay comments back and forth.

 Each API below has a recommended name (like "report_bug") but the name